arinielson/orm-ecommerce-back-end/README.md

 ## Description

-Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+Built the back end for an e-commerce site.
+Configured a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.
+## Instructions

+In .env file input your mysql user, password, & database information then save.

+Open the terminal in the root directory & enter the following:

+* mysql -u [user] -p
+* enter your mysql password
+* SOURCE db/schema.sql
+* quit
+* npm run seed
+* npm start

 ## User Story